Skip to content

 Organizing app workflows

-By default, Simmate searches for a workflows.py (or workflows module) within your app and grabs all python classes within it -- assuming they are workflows you want registered.
-If you scripts contain non-workflow classes or even abstract base workflows, this can cause unexpected errors.
-You must therefore explicitly specify which workflows should be registered with your app.
+Simmate automatically searches for a workflows.py (or workflows module) within your app and retrieves all Python classes within it, assuming they are workflows you want registered.
+However, if your scripts contain non-workflow classes or abstract base workflows, this can lead to unexpected errors.
+Therefore, you need to explicitly specify which workflows should be registered with your app.

-If you are seeing AttributeError: '...' object has no attribute 'name_full' or Exception: Make sure you are following Simmate naming conventions, then you likely have misorganized your workflows.
+If you encounter AttributeError: '...' object has no attribute 'name_full' or Exception: Make sure you are following Simmate naming conventions, it's likely that your workflows are misorganized.

 in workflows.py file

-When you first create your project/app, you'll notice a single workflows.py file that has the following near the top:
+Upon creating your project/app, you'll find a single workflows.py file with the following at the top:

 # -----------------------------------------------------------------------------